aistabci/abci-docs/en/docs/faq.md

 ## Q. About Access Rights for Each Directory in the Group Area

-The Access Rights for each directory in the Group Area during data migration task are as follows.
+#### The Access Rights for each directory in the Group Area during data migration

 | Directories                                                  | Read    | Write   | Delete  | Descriptions                     |
 |:--                                                           |:--      |:--      |:--      |:--                               |